-Ice shoves come dangerously close to lake shore business
+Ice shoves come dangerously close to lakeshore business

 When he arrived back at the restaurant a short time later he couldn’t believe what he was seeing.

-The huge ice piles that took Mother Nature less than a half hour to create had stopped only a few feet from his back dining room.
+The huge ice piles that took Mother Nature less than a half-hour to create had stopped only a few feet from his back dining room.

 “For this time of year it is extremely exceptional”, says Koenigs, “In the highest part it’s probably twice as high as the building.”